Vitanet-tech/static-website-available-via-CloudFront/README.md

 - Once the bucket is open to its contents, click the “Upload” button.
 - Click the "Add files" and “Add folder” button, and upload the website code folder content from your local computer to the S3 bucket.
   To upload through AWS CLI
   Verify the AWS CLI configuration.
-If not configured already, use:
+If configured already, use:
   - aws configure list
   - aws configure
   - aws configure set aws_session_token "<TOKEN>" --profile default"